Molecular Biology and Genetics

 Specific topic areas include the structure, information content and replication of genetic material; the organisation and expression of encoding genes and the structure of gene products (proteins); genetic and protein engineering; macromolecular structure and interactions; cell differentiation and organism development; the basis of inherited diseases; biotechnology and medical diagnostic molecular biology; genomics, proteomics and bioinformatics.

-Molecular biologists are highly sought after in a wide variety of national and international research laboratories, in hospitals and industry.
+With a major in molecular biology and molecular genetics, you will be able to continue on to work in a variety of settings or pursue further studies.
+Molecular biologists and geneticists are highly sought after in a wide variety of national and international research laboratories, in hospitals and industry.
 They work in organisations which include medical and agricultural research institutes; biotechnology companies; hospitals; diagnostic laboratories; universities; schools; the pharmaceutical industry; the biotechnology industries and the food manufacturing industries.

-If you wish you pursue a career in research, you may choose to continue to postgraduate studies within the school in the PhD by research program.
+If you wish to pursue a career in biomedical research, you may choose to continue to postgraduate studies within the School, in the PhD by research program.